rajahutan/ganymede/README.md

 ### Run when releasing a new version of theme:
 - `gulp release`
-  This will build the theme to the `dist` branch.
-You have to push this branch manually.
+  This will build the theme and pushes it to the online `release` branch.